Sc0obyy/DroneGPT/README.md

 Since this app was developed for a research paper, flights are conducted by creating surveillance "experiments" and defining the allowed flight area for ChatGPT.
 To mitigate safety risks, ChatGPT's control of the drone is limited to horizontal movements.
 Therefore, takeoff, landing and vertical throlttling commands are excluded from ChatGPT's API.

+### Pairing the drone for the first time

+1. Turn on the drone and let it calibrate.
+2. Turn on the DJI remote controller.
+3. Make sure that the DJI remote controller is paired with the phone and all actions are allowed.
+4. Navigate to `DEFAULT OPTIONS > Settings (three points top right) > Remote Controller settings`.
+5. Click `Link to Aircraft`.
+A beeping sound should indicate pairing mode.
+6. Press and hold the drone's power button for about 10s, the drone should pair and a the video feed should appear on the phone.

 > [!TIP]
 > Before proceeding with the steps below for the first time, test the drone's connectivity by conducting a manual flight in the "Default Layout" from the app's home screen.